kabanero-io/kabanero-security/README.md

 ## Support for authentication and RBAC for Kabanero Collection maintenance
 For the application administrator (Champ persona) to be able to create a set of locally installed collections, he needs to authenticate with a Github instance that is copied off the Kabanero-io Git.
 Once authenticated, control over the artifacts associated with a Kabanero instance is managed using Git team membership.
 Anyone acting in the administation role, must be part of the Kabanero-admins team (or similar admin-controlled team name).
 Read/write access to collections is then managed using Git-based RBAC.

-## Kabanero pipeline and build security
+## Kabanero and Appsody pipeline and build security
 For application developers (the Jane persona), Kabanero security is mostly focused on the build pipeline.
 While we expect developers to use their own static code scanning technology that is tied into Git, we offer several options as best practices in this area. <add some content here about use of Appscan or Snyk in the Git PR code commit process>

 Security for Kabanero and Appsody application builds has several aspects.